 - Teaching some subjects in ability groups means that children can be taught according to their learning needs.
 It also means that children with learning difficulties can be taught in smaller groups.

-- The school employs a counsellor who works with individual pupils in KS2.
+- The school employs a counsellor who works with individual pupils.

 - The school can call on specialised support from a number of external services, including;